nvim-flutter/flutter-tools.nvim/README.md

 use {'akinsho/flutter-tools.nvim', requires = 'nvim-lua/plenary.nvim'}
 ```

-This plugin depends on `plenary.nvim`, please make sure it is installed.
+This plugin depends on [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), please make sure it is installed.

 NOTE: flutter tools does not depend on `nvim-lspconfig`.
 The two can co-exist but please ensure
 you do **NOT** configure `dartls` using `lspconfig`.
 It will be automatically set up by this